 Provisional Status in a Degree Program.

-Those who may be awaiting GRE, TOEFL or IELTS scores at the time of application, or have grades slightly below those specified for regular admission, may be granted provisional admission.
-Provisional status is limited to not more than one semester of full-time study or its equivalent in part-time study.
+Provisional admission may be granted in certain circumstances and is limited to not more than 1 semester of full time study or it's eqivalent in part-time study.

 Unclassified Non-Degree Graduate Status.